hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 #### 2. Automatic deployment to Staging (GCP Cloud Run)

-This workflow will run automatically after `build.yml` successfully completes.
+This workflow will run automatically after the successful completion of `build.yml`.

 ```yaml
 # .github/workflows/deploy-staging.yml